|

 The Passive Radiators

-machined MDF with a large thick foam surround giving each PR an Xmax of
+machined MDF with a large thick foam surrounds.
+Each PR has an Xmax of

 into making a full-blown PR, but I got to them before they made it that